 Throughout his career, Mr. Warnell was active in the local business community and served as Past President of the Milford Chamber of Commerce, Past President, Board of Trustees of the Milford Library, served on the Delaware Development Corporation and Sussex County Arts Council.
 He was also a proud member of the Milford Rotary Club for 40 years.

 Aside from his significant enjoyment derived from project development and building things, Mr. Warnell had a tremendous love of the outdoors.
 While originally from Iowa, he became an active skier and skied regularly until he was 80 years old.
 He also loved the water and taught himself to sail and kept several sailboats during his life.
 When he wasn’t at work, he was typically outside working in his extensive garden farming fruits and vegetables or improving the extensive property around his home.

 A scientist by nature, Mr. Warnell had an inquiring mind with a particular love of chemistry and enjoyed sharing his knowledge with others.

 Mr. Warnell is survived by his three children Paul Warnell, Joan Mulholland and Ruthann Kerr; grandchildren Julia Frense, Justin Frense, Alexandra Kerr, David Kerr IV, and John Warnell; daughter-in-law Barbara Warnell and sons-in-law David Kerr III and Ian Mulholland.

-To plant a tree in memory of Joseph L. Warnell, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Joseph L. Warnell, please visit our floral store.